MicrosoftEdge/MSEdgeExplainers/IndexedDbGetAllEntries/explainer.md

 [`IndexedDB`](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) is a transactional database for client-side storage.
 Each record in the database contains a key-value pair.  [`getAll()`](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/getAll) enumerates database record values sorted by key in ascending order.  [`getAllKeys()`](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/getAllKeys) enumerates database record primary keys sorted by key in ascending order.

-This explainer proposes a new operation, `getAllEntries()`, which combines [`getAll()`](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/getAll) with [`getAllKeys()`](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/getAllKeys) to enumerate both primary keys and values at the same time.
+This explainer proposes a new operation, `getAllEntries()`, which combines [`getAllKeys()`](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/getAllKeys) with [`getAll()`](https://developer.mozilla.org/en-US/docs/Web/API/IDBObjectStore/getAll) to enumerate both primary keys and values at the same time.
 For an [`IDBIndex`](https://developer.mozilla.org/en-US/docs/Web/API/IDBIndex), `getAllEntries()` also provides the record's index key in addition to the primary key and value.
-Lastly, `getAllEntries()` offers a new option to enumerate records in sorted by key in descending order.
+Lastly, `getAllEntries()` offers a new option to enumerate records sorted by key in descending order.

 ## WebIDL